modullar/violations-tracker-backend/README.md

 ## Acknowledgements

 - Based on the work of human rights documentation organizations in Syria
-- Uses MapTiler for geocoding services
+- Uses HERE Geocoding API for location services